dobriban/stat-ml-edu/README.md

-# stat-ml-edu
-Resources for education in statistics and machine learning: from advanced undergraduate to research level
+# Statistics and machine learning: from advanced undergraduate to research level

+This repository contains links to references (books, courses, etc) that are useful for learning in statistics and machine learning (as well as in some neighboring topics).
+References for background materials such as linear algebra, calculus/analysis/measure theory, probability theory, etc, are usually not included.
+The level of the references starts from advanced undergraduate stats/math/CS and in some cases goes up to the research level.
+It is hoped that the list benefits students and lifelong learners.
+The list is highly incomplete and subjective, reflecting my own preferences, interests and biases.
+For instance, there is an emphasis on theoretical materials.
+Please feel free to contact me with suggestions.